 - Celebration - Few things motivate more a team than the feeling of accomplishment.
 Celebrating past successes and recognizing achievements is an excellent way to keep your team going.

-How to kick off a meeting in style
+How to kick off a meeting in style - virtual or otherwise

 The success of your sales kickoff meeting greatly depends on your planning and preparation.
 You don’t want it to become an interminable slog that bores your audience to tears presentation after presentation, so make sure your sales kickoff plan ticks all the boxes below.